-In the event of a sudden blackout at night, this circuit switches on automatically to provide sufficient light for around 30 seconds (extendible), which is enough to switch on an emergency lamp or light up a candle.
+In the event of a sudden blackout at night, this mains supply failure backup light switches on automatically to provide sufficient light for around 30 seconds (extendible), which is enough to switch on an emergency lamp or light up a candle.

 The circuit is simple, low-cost and maintenance-free as it uses no battery, bulky transformer or incandescent bulb.
 It operates off AC voltages ranging from 100V to 300V RMS, which is particularly useful for rural areas where fluctuations in voltage are excessive.
 The circuit uses a white LED as the light source and an electrolytic capacitor for backup power, which makes it a ‘fit and forget’ circuit requiring no frequent replacement of the battery or bulb.